anzerr/banano.miner/README.md

 ### `Intro`
 Easyer way to "mine" on a server with no gui (haven't seen any difference in hash speed compared to a normal browser)

+### `Health check`
+On version `1.0.5` and over there is a health check to see if the miners are still working if you have `--restart always` it should close and restart the worker

 ### `Error`
-If you are getting `TypeError: this.balance is not a function` you are using a old version you can use image `anzerr/bananominer:1.0.4` or delete the old image and re-pull
+If you are getting `TypeError: this.balance is not a function` you are using a old version you can use image `anzerr/bananominer:1.0.5` or delete the old image and re-pull
 ```
 docker pull anzerr/bananominer:latest && docker pull anzerr/bananominer:latest
 ```